alibaba/tengine/docs/modules/ngx_dso_module.md

 dso_tools
 ------------------------

-This tools is used to compile the third nginx'module.
+This tools can be used to compile a third party nginx module.

 Example:

     ./dso_tools --add-module=/home/dso/lua-nginx-module

-This will compile ngx_lua module to dso, and install dso to default module path.
+It will compile the ngx_lua module into a shared object, and install it to the default module path.